junocomp/linux-pixel-3a/README.md

 12. Open Software and upgrade system.

 ### SSH
 It is recommended to setup SSH right after connecting to WIFI.
+Make sure your phone is connected with a USB cable.

 ```ssh droidian@192.168.0.48```